 I'm starting a new series of posts about my two favorite things: creativity and inspiration.
-As a "creative" person, I am constantly searching for inspiration to fuel my creativity, and I thought it would be interesting to ask others about their search.
+As a "creative" person, I am constantly searching for inspiration to fuel my creativity, and I thought it would be interesting to ask others about what they are passionate about.
 Here is the first of what I hope to be many interviews with some of my favorite bloggers about what inspires them.

 Amy has a lovely blog at Seafoam Eyes.
 We have been blogfriends for a few years, and last summer we met for the first time at a Harry & the Potters concert.